 The pandemic has changed what retirement looks like for many Americans.
 Some were forced to push back their plans to retire, others took advantage of the bizarre lull in workplace activity to call it a day sooner and retired ahead of their previous target date.
-Now, as the pandemic appears to be quieting down somewhat, retirement plans may be getting kind of back to normal, falling in line with a trend we saw well before COVID-19 began: Americans want to retire early — at or around 62, according to a recent survey from Natixis Investment Managers.
+Now, as many Americans have resumed their normal lives, retirement plans may be falling in line with a trend we saw well before COVID-19 began: Americans want to retire early — at or around 62, according to a survey from Natixis Investment Managers.

 First, let’s look at the pros of renting in retirement — benefits that you don’t get if you own a home.

 “Renting comes with several benefits, chief among them flexibility,” said Brian Davis, a real estate investor and founder at SparkRental.com.
 “Renters can pick up and move as soon as their lease term ends, and if they want even more flexibility, they can sign a month-to-month lease.
 Retirees can use that flexibility to travel, or to snowbird — spending parts of the year in different cities.”

 Renting Means You Don’t Have To Pay for Household Repairs

 “Renters also don’t have to budget for repairs or maintenance, nor do they have to do any work around the house,” Davis said.
 “Many homeowners end up spending every weekend working on their homes, from cutting grass to maintenance to major repairs and renovations.
 Tenants delegate those expenses and labor to their landlord.”

 Renters Don’t Have To Worry About Declining Property Values